-PPP is a subsidiary of Agora Inc, a US-based publishing company.
+PPP is a member of the global network of Agora companies, a company located in Baltimore, Maryland, USA.
 By subscribing to a PPP service you consent to being sent news and offers related to your subscription or that may suit your interests by PPP, related companies and carefully selected organisations.
 On occasions, PPP may provide your mailing address to third parties for direct marketing purposes.
 If at any time you do not wish your mailing address to be used for direct marketing or receive news and offers from carefully selected organisations, please contact us directly by email, post or phone.
 It is a requirement that all newsletters, updates and special reports be sent electronically.
 If you no longer wish to receive these services you may cancel your subscription at any time.

 Personal information and data security

 Your data is stored on our behalf on Agora Inc’s databases and servers located in the US, so it is necessary to disclose your personal information to Agora Inc for this purpose.
 PPP ensures all data collected is protected and secure against unauthorised access, alteration or deletion.
 Any data you submit to us through an online order form is transferred to us via a Secure Sockets Layer — an encryption protocol — and is kept in databases that cannot be accessed from outside our firewall.
 Our firewall is a mechanism that prevents access to our servers by anyone outside of the company.